 Both 0zm05 and 0em15 have assignments and a written exam.
 The 0em15 course has an extra assignment, as indicated in the course schedule below.
 Both 0zm05 and 0em15 have the same exam material though, and that includes the papers on patents that accompanied Bekkers' lectures.

-The exam: the first part of the exam will be multiple choice, about 15-20 questions.
-The second part will be open questions.
-Part of the open questions can be that you have to manually calculate some network measures on a smaller network (not the hugely complicated network measures, of course).
+The exam: the first part of the exam will be short form open questions (where you typically answer with one or two sentences) and multiple choice questions, about 15-20 of them.
+Part of the short form open questions can be that you have to manually calculate some network measures on a smaller network (not the hugely complicated network measures, of course).
+The second part will be open questions where you are supposed to answer more elaborately ("essay like").
+One such question could be to summarize the main points made in one of the papers that you are supposed to have studied.
+Making excerpts of the papers you are given below is therefore a smart idea.
 You have 1,5 hour for the exam which we know from experience is usually more than enough.

 The 0a150 course has a separate workshop part and no exam, just assignments, but attendance is mandatory for the lectures for the 0a150 students.